-This chapter describes how to manage the accounts you use with Keil Studio from the User Profile view.
+Describes how to manage the accounts you use with Keil Studio Cloud from the User Profile view.

-By default, when you log into Keil Studio, your Keil Studio account gets listed in the User Profile view
+By default, when you log into Keil Studio Cloud, your Arm account or Mbed account gets listed in the User Profile view.

-If you have a personal user, organization, or enterprise GitHub account, you can link that account with Keil Studio.
-Linking your GitHub account with Keil Studio allows you to access and create GitHub repositories from Keil Studio.
-To learn how to add your GitHub account in Keil Studio, see Set credentials for GitHub.
+If you have a personal user, organization, or enterprise GitHub account, you can connect that account with Keil Studio Cloud.
+Connecting your GitHub account with Keil Studio Cloud allows you to access and create GitHub repositories from Keil Studio Cloud.
+To learn how to add your GitHub account in Keil Studio Cloud, see Set credentials for GitHub.